FAIR Buyer Guidance

 Question 3: How do you charge, and is the fee contingent on appraised value?

 Fee transparency is the fastest credibility filter.
-Legitimate appraisers disclose their fee structure in writing before any work begins.
+Appraisers should disclose fee structure in writing before work begins.

 • Acceptable fee models: flat rate per item, hourly rate, or project fee for collections.